 Performance-based rewards are an important component of Total Rewards at the University of Minnesota and are essential to creating a culture of operational excellence and continuous improvement.
-A merit pool of 3.85% is being recommended for fiscal year 2023.
-This document outlines approaches you can take to differentiate pay increases for top performers.
-If a 3.85% merit pool is not approved by the Board of Regents in June 2022, this memo still provides fundamental guidance but does not in any way guarantee a 3.85% merit pool.
+A merit pool of 3.75% is being recommended for fiscal year 2024, and this document outlines approaches you can take to differentiate pay increases for top performers.
+If a 3.75% merit pool is not approved by the Board of Regents in June 2023, this memo still provides fundamental guidance but does not guarantee a 3.75% merit pool.